Roasted Beet Salad with Cashew Cheese

 Cashew Cheese

-Of course, if you aren’t following a strictly plant-based diet, you can simply use a soft goat cheese!
+Of course, if you aren’t following a strictly plant-based diet, you can use regular goat cheese!

 Roasted Beet Salad with Cashew Cheese

-You will appreciate the cleansing properties of the ingredients in this roasted beet salad if you are like my son and ahem, enjoy this salad after attending a party the night before.
+You will appreciate the cleansing properties of the ingredients in this roasted beet salad if you, ahem, enjoy this salad after attending a party the night before.
 Beets are known to detoxify the liver.
 Other ingredients commonly found on top detox food lists include:

 - Apples